kopjenmbeng/evermos_online_store/README.md

 And here I am trying to find the root of the problem why this is happening and this is the posibility.
 - the possibility that occurs is when the system processes purchases, the system does not validate the stock first. so that it can cause an imbalance between stock and demand

+So I wil give solution start from add to chart until process order.

+1. for add to chart process This is the flow that I recommend.
 ![Optional Text](../master/document/add_to_chart.jpg)